2022 North Indian Ocean cyclone season: Severe Cyclonic Storm Mandous

+In Chennai, about 200 trees were uprooted due to Cyclone Mandous.
+Damage in Anantapur was Rs45 million (US$550 thousand).
+Four people died Tamil Nadu from heavy rains.
+Five fishermen went missing off the coast of Sri Lanka due to the storm.
 Mandous caused nine deaths in total; four in Tamil Nadu and five in Sri Lanka.

 Deep Depression ARB 03

-On December 14, the remnants of Cyclone Mandous regenerated into a depression in the Arabian Sea, and it was called ARB 03.
+On 14 December, the remnants of Cyclone Mandous regenerated into a depression in the Arabian Sea, and it was called ARB 03.
 The Joint Typhoon Warning Center dubbed it as Invest 97A.
 Although forecasted to quickly degenerate into a remnant low, ARB 03 intensified into a Deep Depression, according to the Indian Meteorological Department, and the JTWC dubbed it as Cyclone 07A.
 After reaching peak intensity, the Low-Level Circulation detached from the associated convection as dry air and wind shear increased, starting a weakening trend.
-It weakened into a low pressure area on 12:00 UTC of December 17.
+It weakened into a low pressure area on 12:00 UTC of 17 December.

 Depression BOB 10

-On December 22, the JTWC began tracking a disturbance near Sumatra.
+On 22 December, the JTWC began tracking a disturbance near Sumatra.
 It traveled westward before conducting an anticyclonic loop.
 It traveled north, then west, then north again.
 By this time, the IMD had already recognized it as a Depression, designating it as BOB 10, while the JTWC designated it as Invest 98B.
 The JTWC and the IMD assessed BOB 10 and gave it a low chance to develop into a tropical cyclone due to a broad LLC (Low Level Circulation) partially exposed to the southeast of flaring convection that is being sheared to the northwest, and marginally favorable environment.
-On December 25, the system weakened further as it approaches the coast of India being a remnant low.
+On 25 December, the system weakened further as it approaches the coast of India being a remnant low.
 The JTWC was still tracking the system, and it made landfall in Northeastern Sri Lanka.
 The JTWC still gave it a low chance for tropical development, while the IMD said it couldn't develop further.
-The storm continued to weaken and dissipated southwest of Sri Lanka on December 27.
+The storm continued to weaken and dissipated southwest of Sri Lanka on 27 December.

 BOB 10 gave minor impacts to Sri Lanka.

 Storm names

 Within this basin, a tropical cyclone is assigned a name when it is judged to have reached Cyclonic Storm intensity with winds of 65 km/h.
 The names were selected by a new list from the Regional Specialized Meteorological Center in New Delhi by mid-year of 2020.
 There is no retirement of tropical cyclone names in this basin as the list of names is only scheduled to be used once before a new list of names is drawn up.
 Should a named tropical cyclone move into the basin from the Western Pacific, it will retain its original name.
-The next three available names from the List of North Indian Ocean storm names are below.
+The names which were used for the 2022 season are listed below.